burke-software/django-report-builder/README.md

 ## 6.0

 - Added django 2.0 support.
-Droped support for Django 1.8 and 1.10 as Django no longer supports them
+Dropped support for Django 1.8 and 1.10 as Django no longer supports them
 - Bug fixes

 ## 5.0